 Which Brewing Method Is Used?

 Suppose you are seeking a brewing way to produce the highest level of caffeine.
-In that case, the French press will be the most promising candidate since 80 to 100 mg of caffeine can be extracted into a 4-oz coffee cup.
-The second candidate is nothing else but the drip coffee method, with which you can expect 60 to 100 mg of caffeine for a milder taste in your mouth.
-Ultimately, espresso machines can be the best companions of beginner coffee heads as it only extracts a total worth of 30 to 50 mg of caffeine in one cup.
+The French press will be the most promising candidate since 80 to 100 mg of caffeine can be extracted into a 4-oz coffee cup.
+The second candidate is the drip coffee method, with which you can expect 60 to 100 mg of caffeine for a milder taste in your mouth.
+Ultimately, espresso machines can be the best companions of beginner coffee heads as they only extract 30 to 50 mg of caffeine in one cup.

 Q: How Much Caffeine Is In Blonde Espresso?